StanislasRigal/uppsala2/README.md

 ```

-- 'data_ts_se' contains observation errors of species time-series.
-It should be provided as a 'data.table' with species time-series in row and the first column for species names'codes and years as column names:
+- `data_ts_se` contains observation errors of species time-series.
+It should be provided as a `data.table` with species time-series in row and the first column for species names' codes and years as column names:

 ```{r}